MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 1. Select the first result in the `StormSummary` column, which should be the column furthest to the right.

 1. Right-click on a field within a dynamic field and select **Add as filter**.
-For example, if we added the Location field from the previous example as a filter, the resulting query might look something like the following query:
+For example, if we added the Location field from the previous example as a filter, the resulting query might look something like the following query.

     ```kusto
     StormEvents